 Email your direct manager to gain his/her email approval to have catalog items to be shipped to your home address.
-In your email, list only the items you would like to purchase.
+In your email, list only the items you would like to purchase from the Approved Item list.
 Once you receive manager email approval, forward that email to AYS at ERP-HelpDesk@verizon.com.
 In the same email, provide the ship-to address and identify your ordering system (Ariba PeopleSoft 9.1 or SRM nSAP or SRM vSAP) if you know it.

-Allow for 24-48 hours for Verizon IT to upload your home address.
-Please note that this address will be added to a procurement (non-HR) system.
+Allow for 24-48 hours for Verizon IT to upload your home address, wait 24 hours to start STEP 2, after you receive confirmation from IT.
+Please note that this address will be added to a Procurement (non-HR) system.

 STEP 2.
 Shop in Ariba.

 - Select Shopping, then Shop for Goods/Services.

 - Select ARIBA Guided Buying or Buying & Invoicing.
 Some users will have the vSAP SRM Shopping Cart option instead.
 Select from the Ariba / SRM Catalogs of the vendors listed below; Staples, Sencommunications & KGP

 - Staples Special Catalog

 - File folders, dividers